Skip to Content

 For my money, the Neon Museum ranks among the best things to do in Vegas besides gambling.

-The crew at the boneyard is clearly passionate, and do a fantastic job articulating the history of each piece as you make your way through the museum and it’s certainly worth the money and the time.
+The guides and crew at the boneyard are passionate about the subject matter, and do a fantastic job articulating the history of each piece.

 Some Additional Tips

-• My hour-long tour wreaked havoc on my emerging bald spot, arms, legs, and uncovered feet.
-Bring sunblock, and nobody will judge you if you grab an umbrella.
+• My daytime tour wreaked havoc on my emerging bald spot, arms, legs, and uncovered feet.
+Bring sunblock.
+I can’t stress this enough.

 • While beverages are available for purchase at the Neon Museum, guests are also welcome to bring their own bottled water.
 Especially on a hot day, you’ll be glad you have it.
 Grab extras in the gift shop before heading outside.